robot-perception-group/AirPose/README.md

 To run the code of this repository you first need to download the data.
 The code was tested using `Python 3.8`.

 `SMPLX` code in this repo is a modified version of the official SMLX [implementation](https://github.com/vchoutas/smplx).
-Download the SMPLX model weights from [here](https://smpl.is.tue.mpg.de/) and put them in `copenet/data/smplx/models/smplx`.
+Download the SMPLX model weights from [here](https://download.is.tue.mpg.de/download.php?domain=smplx&sfile=models_smplx_v1_1.zip) and put them in `copenet/data/smplx/models/smplx`.
+You need to register before being able to download the weights.

 Now, you may want to create a virtual environment.
 Please be sure your `pip` is updated.